-Altrincham Healthcare Alliance Primary Care Network which includes Altrincham Medical Practice, Park Medical Practice, Shay Lane Medical Centre (Drs Kelman, Cranston, Naylor, Pathak and Haslam) and St Johns Medical Centre is administering vaccines at Altrincham Health and Wellbeing Centre, 31-33 Market Street, Altrincham WA14 1PF.
+Altrincham Healthcare Alliance Primary Care Network which includes Altrincham Medical Practice, Park Medical Practice, Shay Lane Medical Centre (Drs Kelman, Cranston, Naylor, Haslam, Connell and Pathak) and St Johns Medical Centre is administering vaccines at Altrincham Health and Wellbeing Centre, 31-33 Market Street, Altrincham WA14 1PF.

-Our GP practices are committed to delivering the COVID-19 vaccination to our patients.
+Our five GP practices are committed to delivering the COVID-19 vaccination to our patients.

-Please be assured that we are working through the official priority groupings and will be in touch with you as supplies of the vaccine become available.
+Please be assured that we are working through the official priority groupings and will be in touch as supplies of the vaccine become available.

 Please be patient as we often have short notice of the vaccine delivery.
 And please only attend the COVID-19 vaccination clinics if you have been contacted by your GP practice and have a confirmed appointment.